 Distinctive houseboats and narrow, side-by-side homes line the picturesque canals wherever you look.
 The stairs in these buildings are so narrow they need to use hooks on the gables to hoist goods from the waterways to upper floors.

-Many Dutch painters are buried here, including Rembrandt.
+Many Dutch painters are buried in the church, including Rembrandt.
 Unfortunately, we couldn’t enter.
-We were there on a Saturday and the church is only open on weekdays between 10:00 am – 3:00 pm.
+We were there on a Saturday – and the church is only open on weekdays between 10:00 am – 3:00 pm.
+Rats

-After the Q&A we were escorted next door into the building where the Frank family had hidden for two years during the war.
+Next, we were escorted next door into the building where the Frank family had hidden for two years during the war.
 Everyone was asked not to talk during the visit so as not to disturb other visitors.

 - The top floors are the actual rooms where the family stayed, furnished with items similar to what they had.

 ⓘ TIP: To avoid long lines and the risk of not getting in, reserve online ahead of time. if you’re willing to pay a little extra more for the 30-minute advance lecture portion.
 To get more context, it’s worth it.